 It’s easy to make a delicious sauteed shiitake mushroom recipe that combines garlic and butter to make a mouthwatering side dish.
 Serve this alongside steak or as part of an English breakfast for a delicious treat.

-- Wash and prepare the shiitake mushrooms by slicing them.
+- Clean and prepare the shiitake mushrooms by slicing them.

 - Melt a small amount (about 1 tbsp) of butter in a saute or frying pan, then add plenty of finely chopped garlic cloves.
 When the garlic begins to sizzle (this should happen quickly, in about thirty seconds), add the mushrooms.